About the Awards

 Since 1999 Storylines has produced an annual list of outstanding books for children and young people published by New Zealand authors and illustrators during the previous calendar year.

-Books are categorised as: Picture Book, Junior Fiction, Young Adult, Non Fiction and Te Reo Māori.
+Books are categorised as: Picture Book, Junior Fiction, Young Adult, Non-fiction and Te Reo Māori.
 There are up to ten awards in each category.

-From 2020, the Storylines Notable Book Awards are being presented at Storylines' annual event in November at which the Storylines Better Gilderdale Award for services to children's literature is also presented.
+From 2020, the Storylines Notable Book Awards are presented at Storylines' annual event in November at which the Storylines Better Gilderdale Award for services to children's literature is also presented.
 (Until 2020 they were presented at the annual Storylines Margaret Mahy National Awards Day each April.)
-Details for the 2020 event will be announced as soon as possible - watch the website and Storylines' monthly newsletters.
+Details for the 2021 event will be announced as soon as possible - watch the website and Storylines' monthly newsletters.

 Storylines invites submissions to the Storylines Notable Book Awards 2021.